 Shocking Lack of Cleanliness

-The violations are stomach churning, according to the report.
+The violations are stomach-churning, according to the report.
 Inspectors observed a fly infestation.
 Small flies and larvae, too many to count, were inside an unplugged chest freezer and flying throughout the lab.
-They also saw a 3-inch rodent hole into a box of product in the walk-in cooler and mold growing on the surface of the butter.
+They also saw a 3-inch rodent hole into a box of products in the walk-in cooler and mold growing on the surface of the butter.
 The equipment used to make SoyNut butter hadn’t been sanitized since December 2015.

 Employees did not have access to hot water or soap.
 So, they used a hose to wash their hands.
 The hot water tank had been broken for two years.
 The bathroom mops were stained with filth and were intermingled with mops used to clean the food manufacturing equipment.
 Floors, walls and ceilings in the processing room were “heavily coated” with old SoyNut Butter build-up from previous production runs.
 Inspectors also found standing water and brown and black filth on the floor.